prathamreet-waters/osmosis/documents/prd-de/osmosis-prd-de.md

 6. Show the proposed correction and confidence level.
 7. Have a developer review and approve the proposal.
 8. Show Osmosis updating the document or raising a documentation pull request.
+9. Show the successful publication status and email notification.
-9. Show the review result reflected in the evaluation output.
+10. Show the review result reflected in the evaluation output.

 The demo should prioritize correctness and clarity over breadth.
 One convincing end-to-end example is more valuable than multiple incomplete cases.